 The Swiss Travel Pass is worth it if you’re planning to use public transport frequently during your trip to visit many different cities and towns, and do a lot of train travel in Switzerland.

 - It’s worth it if you plan on taking long-distance intercity trains around Switzerland such as from Zurich to Jungfraujoch, or Zurich to Lucerne and Mount Pilatus.
+It’s also easy to visit wine regions and wineries in Switzerland from the major cities such as Zurich, Lausanne, Lucerne, Lugano, and Geneva by train.

 - The added flexibility of taking any form of public transportation when you please is also worth it.